urbanjost/M_intrinsics/docs/intrinsics.md

-This is potentially more efficient than other methods of assigning the values in **from** to **to** and explicitly deallocating **from**, which are for more likely to require a temporary object or a copy of the elements of the array.
+This is potentially more efficient than other methods of assigning the values in **from** to **to** and explicitly deallocating **from**, which are far more likely to require a temporary object or a copy of the elements of the array.

 ### **Options**